TrellixVulnTeam/swahilipython_SCMU/Doc/library/idle.rst

 has an off-line copy of the docs (this may be an installation option), that will be opened instead.

-Selected URLs can be added or removed from the help menu at any time using the General tab of the Configure IDLE dialog .
+Selected URLs can be added or removed kutoka the help menu at any time using the General tab of the Configure IDLE dialog .

 .. _preferences: